Pfalz D.III: Replica aircraft

 Today, there are no known surviving D.III airframes.
 However, two flying replicas were built for the 1966 film The Blue Max.
 One replica was built from scratch, while a second was converted from a de Havilland Tiger Moth airframe.
 Both replicas are currently based in New Zealand.
 A third flying replica was built by Ron Kitchen of Nevada in 1987 but is now on static display at the Cavanaugh Flight Museum in Addison, Texas.

-Another, static replica was built by the modern Pfalz company in 2005 and is on display at the Auto und Technik Museum in Speyer.
+Another, static replica was built by the modern Pfalz company in 2005 and is on display at the Technik Museum Speyer.